WaqasSaleem97/CC_F25/Lab_Tasks/Lab_4/Lab4.md

-# 🧪 Lab 4 – Virtualization & Linux Fundamentals (using existing Ubuntu Server VM)
+# 🧪 Lab 4 – Virtualization & Linux Fundamentals

 **Estimated Duration:** 3 hours
 **Instructions:** Complete all practical tasks in a repository named `Lab4`.
 When finished, push your work to a repository named `CC_<student_Name>_<student_roll_number>`.